 What could this look like?
 Having conversations with children about their day.

 Why is this important?
-Talking with your kids about their day and acknowledging their feelings is crucial to their emotional security.
-Their response and behavior have a meaning and a message that often tell you more than their words.
+Talking with your children about their day and acknowledging their feelings is crucial to their emotional security.
+Their response and behavior have a meaning and a message that often tells you more than their words.

 Do they seem more anxious about going to a play date?
-Talk them through why they’re feeling this way and come up with a plan to help them overcome their insecurities.
+Talk to them about why they’re feeling this way and come up with a plan to help them overcome their insecurities.

-Creating an environment in which they’re comfortable to tell you how they feel results in happier, more confident children who are ready to learn.
+Creating an environment in which they feel comfortable telling you how they feel results in happier, more confident children who are ready to learn.

 CLASS Domain/Dimension: Classroom Organization/Routines and Transitions